 If you are trying to decide which type of tomato to have in your garden, you should consider where you will be growing.
 Container growing is different than growing in the ground, so my recommendation is different for each.

 In short, indeterminate tomatoes will grow best when planted in an in-ground or raised garden bed, while determinate varieties are better suited for container growing.
 Indeterminate varieties should be trained to grow on a trellis, which can be difficult (though not impossible) to accomplish in a container plant.

-This is the reason that many determinate tomato varieties are called “patio tomatoes,” thanks to their smaller size.
+This is the reason that some determinate tomato varieties are called “patio tomatoes,” thanks to their smaller size.
 They will work well when grown in a pot on the porch.
 They are also commonly known as “dwarf tomato” varieties.

 Neither indeterminate nor determinate tomatoes are easier or harder to grow.
 However, you should select varieties that will best fit in to your specific garden environment.